 For general information and to look up test centers, please visit the Pearson VUE website at http://www.pearsonvue.com/abpmed/

-Below are some new policy changes which take effect with the 2016 examination cycle:
+Important policy changes which may affect the 2019 examination cycle:

 All candidates who completed their residency training in 2015 or thereafter must attempt board qualification within 5 years of completion of residency training.
 If board certification is not attained within the first 5 years, candidates may continue to apply for full certification (Part 1 and 2) for an additional 5 years,